 - Talk to your doctor or a dietitian about what to eat, or ask about suitable medicines.
 They may suggest you take a soluble fibre supplement to help with any changes and improve bowel control.

-Feeling tired is not only a side effect of the treatment itself.
+Feeling tired is not only a side effect of cancer treatment itself.
 Travelling to hospitals and clinics for treatment can be exhausting.
 If you work during your treatment or if you have a family to care for, this can make you feel especially tired.

 If your uterus is removed or you have radiation therapy to the uterus and cervix, you will not be able to conceive children or carry a pregnancy.
 Before treatment starts, ask your doctor or a fertility specialist about what options are available to you.

 Being told that your reproductive organs will be removed or will no longer work can be devastating.
 Even if your family is complete or you did not want children, you may still feel a sense of loss and grief.
 These reactions are common.
-Speaking to a counsellor or gynaecological oncology nurse about your feelings and individual situation can be helpful.
+Speaking to a counsellor or gynaecological oncology nurse about your feelings and individual situation can help.

 Ways to preserve fertility

 - If you have not already been through menopause, ask about ways to preserve your fertility.
 One option may be to store eggs or embryos for use in the future.
-These can be implanted in your body, if you still have a healthy uterus, or into a surrogate.
+These can be implanted in your body if you still have a healthy uterus or into a surrogate.